Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Entrance Bejárat /ˈbɛjaːrɒt/
+Entrance in Hungarian Bejárat /ˈbɛjaːrɒt/

-Toilet WC /ˈveːt͡seː/
+Toilet in Hungarian WC /ˈveːt͡seː/

-Exit Kijárat /ˈkijaːrɒt/
+Exit in Hungarian Kijárat /ˈkijaːrɒt/

-Attention!
-Figyelem! /ˈfiɟɛlɛm/
+Attention! in Hungarian Figyelem! /ˈfiɟɛlɛm/

-Police Rendőrség /ˈrɛndøːrʃeːɡ/
+Police in Hungarian Rendőrség /ˈrɛndøːrʃeːɡ/

-Emergency services Sürgősségi szolgálat /ˈʃyrɡøːʃːeːɡi ˈsolɡaːlɒt/
+Emergency services in Hungarian Sürgősségi szolgálat /ˈʃyrɡøːʃːeːɡi ˈsolɡaːlɒt/

-Fire brigade Tűzoltóság /ˈtyːzolt̪oːʃaːɡ/
+Fire brigade in Hungarian Tűzoltóság /ˈtyːzolt̪oːʃaːɡ/

-Passage forbidden. Áthaladás tilos. /ˈaːtɦɒlɒdaːʃ ˈtiloʃ/
+Passage forbidden. in Hungarian Áthaladás tilos. /ˈaːtɦɒlɒdaːʃ ˈtiloʃ/

-Caution!
-Vigyázat! /ˈviɟaːzɒt/
+Caution! in Hungarian Vigyázat! /ˈviɟaːzɒt/

 This building is under video surveillance.
 Ez az épület videomegfigyelés alatt áll. /ɛz ɒz ˈeːpylɛt ˈvidɛoːmɛɡfiɟɛleːʃ ˈɒlɒt ˈaːl/